Table of Contents

-Jail records are all the paperwork that is generated around an inmate in the South Carolina prison system.
+South Carolina Jail inmate search records are all the paperwork that is generated around an inmate in the state prison system.
 It begins with intake documents like an arrest warrant or RAP sheet then continues throughout the entire time that the prisoner is incarcerated and beyond.
 Every time an inmate moves to a new facility, forms must be filled in.
-All of these jail records are kept online and accessible to all law enforcement agencies.
+South Carolina Inmate records search are kept online and accessible to all law enforcement agencies.
 They are shared for ease of maintaining so many inmates.
 Each inmate has a prison ID and jail records associated with it.

 Criminal Justice Quick Facts

 South Carolina Parole Population

 South Carolina parole population as of the beginning of 2016 counted 4,963 people, 112 paroles per 100.000 population.
 That’s by 616 people less compared to the previous year, which has decreased by 12.4%.

 South Carolina operates and maintains 50 jails within the state and another 21 prisons.
 They work off a budget of $430 million and a staff of 5,700 employees.
 South Carolina has a current prison population of 19,989 and another 10,880 inmates in jail.
 The community corrections system also oversees 4,347 people on parole and 32,634 on probation.
 Based on one hundred thousand residents, South Carolina has a violent crime rate of 502, an overall incarceration rate of 408 and a property crime rate of 3,244.
 The cost to house one inmate for a year in South Carolina is $18,299.

 |Broad River Correctional Institution